abdoharib/pokedex/README.md

 ## Commen issues for IOS

-1. if you are running the App OS X make sure your envourment is set up properly, follow the instructions on the link below for detailed steps :
+1. if you are running the App on macOS make sure your envourment is set up properly, follow the instructions on the link below for detailed steps :

 [Link text Here](https://reactnative.dev/docs/environment-setup)